AdobeDocs/acrobat-services-learn.en/help/usecases/invoices.md

 Now that you've see how easy it is, you can expand this simple app using other Adobe tools to embed invoices on your website.
 For example, so customers can view their invoices or balance at any time.
 [Adobe PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html) is free to use.
 You can even move on to the human resources or sales department, helping automate their agreements and collect electronic signatures.

-To explore all the possibilities, and start building your own handy application, create a free [Adobe Acrobat Services](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) account to get started today.
+To explore all the possibilities, and start building your own handy application, create a free [[!DNL Adobe Acrobat Services]](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) account to get started today.
 Enjoy a six-month free trial then [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) at just $0.05 per document transaction as your business scales.